SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 ### NSApplicationMain

-> Note:
+> Deprecated:
 > This attribute is deprecated;
 > use the <doc:Attributes#main> attribute instead.
 > In Swift 6,
 > using this attribute will be an error.

-Apply this attribute to a class to indicate that it's the application delegate.
+Apply this attribute to a class to indicate that it's the app delegate.
 Using this attribute is equivalent to calling the `NSApplicationMain(_:_:)` function.